 The Metric VBT app now features a real-time feedback feature for an expanded range of velocity based training uses in your training and programming.
-To enable the real-time feedback, simply tap the speaker icon on the recording screen to enable and customise the audible feedback you will receive during your training sets.
+You can read more about the specifics of this new feature here, but for now, let's dive into the scientific support of real-time feedback, and how you can apply this in your training and coaching.

-VBT is scientifically proven to improve strength and power
+Feedback is scientifically proven to enhance strength and power

 At its core, velocity based training is built around the benefits of real-time feedback.
 More than just a simple motivational tool, feedback encourages greater intent and effort in every rep, motivating you to give everything you can in a set.